 If Sponsored: "Yes, my father is sponsoring my trip.
 He's a retired civil servant with a pension income and substantial savings.
 I've included his bank statements, pension documents, and a formal sponsorship letter explaining our relationship and his commitment to fund my visit."

 Why this works: Clear statement of funding source.
-If sponsored, the sponsor's financial documents must be as comprehensive as your own would be.
+If sponsored, the sponsor's financial documents must be as comprehensive as your own would be — full sponsor documentation requirements are covered in our visitor visa sponsor guide.

 Ties to Home Country: Why Will You Return?